Ethyl xanthic acid

 Ethyl xanthic acid is an organic compound with the chemical formula CH3CH2\sO\sC(=S)\sSH.
 It can be viewed as an O-ethyl ester of dithiocarbonic O,S-acid (the formula of that acid is S=C(OH)(SH)).
 Ethyl xanthic acid belongs to the category of thioacids, where the prefix thio- means that an oxygen atom in the compound is replaced by a sulfur atom.

 Preparation

-Ethyl xanthic acid is obtained by the action of dilute sulphuric acid on potassium ethyl xanthate at 0 °C.
+Ethyl xanthic acid is obtained by the action of dilute sulfuric acid on potassium ethyl xanthate at 0 °C.